jimniels/blog/posts/2022-11-16-remix-alternate-timeline-of-web-dev.md

 This was one of the big points of friction against supporting a progressively-enhanced experience, as it felt like you had to write your app twice: once on the client, once on the server.

-So, to address that issue and only have to write apps once, we just accepted having all that logic in only one place — and that became the client, making experiences sans-JavaScript impossible.
+So, to address that issue and only have to write apps once, we just accepted having all that logic in only one place — and that became the client, making experiences sans-JavaScript impossible. ([Sending JSON, by definition, requires JavaScript](https://blog.jim-nielsen.com/2022/browsers-json-formdata/).)

 ## Progressive Enhancement + Remix: Writing Your App Once!